John Mayer: Watch collector

 Mayer is an avid collector of watches, a pastime that he says keeps him "sane".
-His collection—which he values in the "tens of millions" of dollars—includes a Patek Philippe with a Sky Moon Tourbillion, a Rolex GMT Master 116710 BLNR, and an IWC Big Pilot Ref 5002, his signature watch.
+His collection — which he values in the "tens of millions" of dollars — includes a Patek Philippe with a Sky Moon Tourbillon, a Rolex GMT Master 116710 BLNR, and an IWC Big Pilot Ref 5002, his signature watch.
 He has also served as a juror at the Grand Prix d'Horlogerie de Genève, a competition rewarding timepieces that champion the values of Swiss-made watches and writes a column for the horology website Hodinkee.
 In his column for January 16, 2015, he wrote an open letter to the watch brand IWC, encouraging it to "embrace [its] heritage, scale the product line down in terms of model variants, and simplify the design language".
 IWC replied, defending the changes they've made over the years, saying, "We have a wonderful past, it is true—but in admiring what we achieved thus far, we hope you will feel encouraged to look forward to what we achieve in the future".

 In March 2024, Mayer was appointed with the title of "Creative Conduit" at Audemars Piguet, to help facilitate the connection between the watch brand and collectors.
 In addition to the new role, Mayer and AP also announced a new limited-edition collaborative Perpetual Calendar Royal Oak model (Ref.
 26574BC.OO.1220BC.02), dubbed the "John Mayer" and designed by its namesake.
 It features a "Crystal Sky" faceted blue dial, a white-gold case and bracelet, and is limited to 200 pieces.